Neutrinomic/deployer/README.md

 # ICRC Ledger deployer

-Allows anyone to deploy ICRC ledgers at the cost of 7 ICP (one time fee)

 Blast for deploying ledgers: https://jglts-daaaa-aaaai-qnpma-cai.ic0.app/777.983b83715883dfd5f8c2b4ec2bf1087c20b91c5cd3d57071fcff730b

 Features:
 - The deployed ledger uses NNS blessed versions
-- Deployment requires one time 7 ICP fee - it gets sent to Neutrinite DAO treasury
 - The initial ledger configuration can't be changed.
 - Ledgers can only be NNS blessed SNSW builds
 - Ledgers can be upgraded only to other NNS blessed versions